Lemon Tahini Salad Dressing

 In culinary school, the instructors always told me I made GREAT salad dressings, and you know what?
 I believed them.

 Old-school, gloppy, heavy dressings won’t find many friends around here.
-I prefer them to be light, made with fresh ingredients, and almost always, lots of lemon juice.
+We prefer them to be light, made with fresh ingredients, and almost always, lots of lemon juice.

-This Lemon Tahini Dressing is made using the same guidelines I used in school.
+This Lemon Tahini Dressing is made using the same guidelines from culinary school.
 It’s rich and creamy from the tahini while being light enough to use as more than than just a salad dressing.
 It’s a dip, a sauce, and yes, a really, really good dressing.

 - It can be used in a variety of ways, making it a go-to condiment to keep in the fridge.
 Not only is it a great salad dressing, but it makes a nice sauce for grilled vegetables, spread for sandwiches, or dip!

-- Naturally vegan and gluten free, it’s a great choice for those with dietary restrictions.
+- Naturally vegan and gluten free, so it’s a great choice for those with dietary restrictions.

 The easiest way to understand tahini is that it’s just like peanut butter, except that instead of peanuts, it’s made with ground sesame seeds.